 The internet can be a great advantage to women hoping to become a gestational carrier.
 But, it’s not always a source of reliable, truthful information.

-One example?
 Certain surrogacy agencies using internet search results to advertise inaccurate surrogate compensation rates — all to suck in unsuspecting and unaware prospective gestational carriers.